Filing Bankruptcy in the District Of Columbia

 In Washington D.C., you may use either the the District of Columbia exemptions, or the federal bankruptcy exemptions.

 The District of Columbia has one of the most generous homestead exemptions in the nation.
 You can exempt any property or co-op used as a residence to unlimited value.
 Other D.C. exemptions include alimony and child support, various pensions and public benefits, tools of the trade to $1,625, motor vehicles to $2,575, and up to $8,075 of any unused homestead exemption, among other things.
 Here’s a more comprehensive list of the District of Columbia exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in the District of Columbia.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median income for a one-person household in Washington D.C. is just over $50,500; these figures change periodically.
+Currently, the median income for a one-person household in Washington D.C. is around $50,000; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in the District of Columbia.